mark-hobbs/bayesian-inference-tutorial/README.md

 3) [Linear Elasticity-Linear Hardening](03-linear-elasticity-linear-hardening.ipynb)
 4) Linear Elasticity-Nonlinear Hardening

-There are plans to add two further examples that explain more advanced concepts:
+There are plans to add two additional examples that explain more advanced concepts:

 1) Noise in both stress and strain
 2) [Model uncertainty](model-uncertainty.ipynb)